 Another famous multi-chain platform is Polkadot (DOT), which enables transactions among blockchains.
 Its version of the PoS mechanism is called the NPoS consensus mechanism.

-Polkadot lets its users stake its DOT tokens to participate in network activities and gain governance rights, plus staking rewards.
+Polkadot lets its users stake its DOT tokens to participate in network activities, gain governance, and receive its plus staking rewards.

 Fantom Liquid Staking